Biography

 Scientific Research

 Dimitris Kazazis' current research lies in the field of nanoscience and nanotechnology.
 Utilizing and improving advanced nanofabrication techniques especially electron beam lithography (EBL) and extreme UV interference lithography (EUV-IL) he is developing two and three-dimensional structures and devices for applications in plasmonics, microfluidics, nanoelectronics, and x-ray optics.
-He is also significantly contributing to the ongoing efforts of the Advanced Metrology and Lithography group to improve the EUV-IL technique and its resolution, including the achromatic Talbot lithpgraphy, and contribute to the EUV resist development and chatacterization efforts.
+He is also significantly contributing to the ongoing efforts of the Advanced Metrology and Lithography group to improve the EUV-IL technique and its resolution by supervising the design and commissioning of a new EUV-IL endstation.
+This endstation will contribute to projects requiring single nanometer digit resolution and will significantly contribute to the EUV resist development and chatacterization efforts for future technology nodes using high NA, and hyper NA systems.
+DK is also a member of a scientific consortium to develop greener photoresists (EU Resin Green project) where he leads the pattern metrology work package.

 Selected Publications